 There are two complications with this approach.
 First, the six constant positions do not necessarily form a contiguous string: the mutated nucleotides may be in positions 3 and 7, leaving the other six conserved positions to form a gapped pattern.
 Second, different instances of the pattern can mutate in different positions.
 For example, three different instances of the mutated pattern may differ in positions 3 and 7, 3 and 6, and 2 and 6 respectively.
-The key observation is that although the three mutated patterns
+The key observation is that although the three mutated patterns5

-5. Here we use the notation "\" to represent a position that is conserved, and "X" to represent a
+^{5.} Here we use the notation "" to represent a position that is conserved, and "X" to represent a

-\\X\\X\, \\X\\X\\, \X\\\X\\ are all different, their "consensus" gapped pattern \XX\\XX\ remains unaffected by mutations.
-If we knew which gapped pattern was unaffected by mutations we could use it for motif search as if it were an implanted gap pattern without mutations.
+XX, XX, XX are all different, their "consensus" gapped pattern XXXX remains unaffected by mutations.
+If we knew which gapped pattern was unaffected by mutations we could use it for motif search as if it were an implanted gap pattern without mutations.6

-The problem, however is that the locations of the four unaffected positions in \XX\\XX\ are unknown.
+The problem, however is that the locations of the four unaffected positions in XX^XX^ are unknown.
 To bypass this problem, RANDOMPROJECTION tries different randomly selected sets of k (out of l) positions to reveal the original implanted pattern.
 These sets of positions are called projections.

-We will define a (k,l)-template to be any set of k distinct integers $1 \le k$ $t_1 < \cdots < t_k \le l$ .
-For a (k,l)-template $\mathbf{t} = (t_1,\ldots,t_k)$ and and an l-mer $\mathbf{a} = a_1, \dots, a_l$ , define $Projection(\mathbf{a}, \mathbf{t}) = a{t_1}, a{t_2} \dots a{t_k}$ to be the concatenation of nucleotides from a as defined by the template t.
-For example, if $\mathbf{a}$ =ATGCATT and $\mathbf{t} = (2, 5, 7)$ , then $Projection(\mathbf{a}, \mathbf{t})$ =TAT.
-The RANDOMPRO-JECTIONS algorithm, below, chooses a random (k,l)-template and projects every l-mer in the sample onto it; the resulting k-mers are recorded via a hash table.
+We will define a (k, l)-template to be any set of k distinct integers $1 \leq k$ $t_1 < \cdots < t_k \leq l$.
+For a (k, l)-template $\mathbf{t} = (t_1, \ldots, t_k)$ and and an l-mer $\mathbf{a} = a_1, \ldots, a_l$, define $Projection(\mathbf{a}, \mathbf{t}) = a{t_1}, a{t_2} \ldots a{t_k}$ to be the concatenation of nucleotides from a as defined by the template t.
+For example, if a=ATGCATT and $\mathbf{t} = (2, 5, 7)$, then $Projection(\mathbf{a}, \mathbf{t})$ =TAT.
+The RANDOMPRO-JECTIONS algorithm, below, chooses a random (k, l)-template and projects every l-mer in the sample onto it; the resulting k-mers are recorded via a hash table.
 We expect that k-mers that correspond to projections of the implanted pattern appear more frequently than other k-mers.
-Therefore, k-mers that appear many times (e.g., whose count in the hash table is higher than a predefined threshold $\theta$ ) as projections of l-mers from the sample are likely to represent projections of the implanted pattern.
+Therefore, k-mers that appear many times (e.g., whose count in the hash table is higher than a predefined threshold θ) as projections of l-mers from the sample are likely to represent projections of the implanted pattern.
 Of course, this is subject to noise and a single (k, l)-template does not necessarily reveal the implanted pattern.
-The RANDOMPROJECTIONS algorithm repeatedly selects a given number, m, of random (k,l)-template and aggregates the data obtained for all m iterations.
+The RANDOMPROJECTIONS algorithm repeatedly selects a given number, m, of random (k, l)-template and aggregates the data obtained for all m iterations.
 As RANDOMPROJECTIONS chooses different random templates, the locations of the implanted pattern become clearer.

-As compared to other motif finding algorithms, RANDOMPROJECTIONS requires additional parameters: k (the number of positions in the template), $\theta$ (the threshold that determines which bins in the hash table to consider after projecting all l-mers), and m (the number of chosen random templates).
-The RANDOMPROJECTIONS algorithm creates a table, $\mathbf{Bins}$ , of size $4^k$ such that every possible projection (k-mer) corresponds to a unique address in this table.
-For a given (k,l)-template $\mathbf{r}$ , $\mathbf{Bins}(\mathbf{x})$ holds the count of l-mers a in DNA such that $Projection(\mathbf{a},\mathbf{r})=\mathbf{x}$ .
+As compared to other motif finding algorithms, RANDOMPROJECTIONS requires additional parameters: k (the number of positions in the template), θ (the threshold that determines which bins in the hash table to consider after projecting all l-mers), and m (the number of chosen random templates).
+The RANDOMPROJECTIONS algorithm creates a table, Bins, of size 4^k such that every possible projection (k-mer) corresponds to a unique address in this table.
+For a given (k, l)-template r, Bins(x) holds the count of l-mers a in DNA such that $Projection(\mathbf{a}, \mathbf{r}) = \mathbf{x}$.